 We will have an early discussion with the students and their parents when identifying whether they need SEN provision.
+This takes place during the admission process for new students and immediately after a student is identified as SEN by our inclusion team during the academic year.
 These conversations will make sure that:

-- Everyone develops a good understanding of the student's areas of strength and difficulty - We consider the parents' concerns - Everyone understands the agreed outcomes sought for the student - Everyone is clear on what the next steps are
+- Everyone develops a good understanding of the student's areas of strength and difficulty - We consider the parents' concerns - Parents are aware of the IEP and understand the IEP goals - Everyone understands the agreed outcomes sought for the student - Everyone is clear on what the next steps are - How parents can support at home